 Discard the pulp and stems and retain the juice.

 Remove from the heat.
-Pour into sanitized jars and cap with a 2 part canning lid.
+Pour into sanitized canning jars and cap with a 2 part canning lid.
 Process in a boiling water bath for 5 minutes.
 Allow to cool right side up.

 How to use Oregon Grape Jelly